armory/docs-cdaas/content/en/includes/cdaas-explained-how-k8s.md

 {{< figure src="/media/how-cdaas-works.png" alt="How CD-as-a-Service Works" height="75%" width="75%" >}}

-1. You render your Kubernets manifests using the tools you want.
+1. You render your Kubernetes manifests using the tools you want.
 You build and publish your containers where and how you want, from DockerHub to a private registry on your network.
 2. You create a CD-as-a-Service deployment config file in which you define your deployment: canary and/or blue/green strategy; traffic shaping; deployment constraints such as manual judgments; external automation using webhooks; and retrospective analysis.
 You include the path to your Kubernetes manifests in the deployment config file.
 CD-as-a-Service can deploy any Kubernetes object that you define in your Kubernetes manifest.
 3. You start your deployment by sending the deployment config file to CD-as-a-Service using the [Armory CLI]({{< ref "cli" >}}), which you can run locally or in a Docker container.
 You can trigger deployments automatically from any CI system.
 If you're using GitHub, Armory provides a [GitHub Action]({{< ref "integrations/ci-systems/gh-action" >}}) for triggering deployments from your GitHub workflow.